 Anna J. Mullican’s 30-Day Cake

-If you are starting this cake from scratch without a gifted starter, the whole process will take fifty days from start to finish.
+If you are starting this cake from scratch without a gifted starter, the whole process will take thirty days from start to finish.
+However, if you already have a starter that was gifted to you, you can move straight into the baking process.

 Starter Ingredients